Berlin Blockade: Casualties, costs and logistics

 Operational control of the three Allied air corridors was assigned to BARTCC (Berlin Air Route Traffic Control Center) air traffic control located at Tempelhof.
 Diplomatic approval was granted by a four-power organisation called the Berlin Air Safety Centre, also located in the American sector.

 The experience led Washington to consider Stalin's next moves, and the Joint Chiefs of Staff calculated that, if not imminently, the Soviet Union could invoke military action.
-As a result, Washington began preemtivaley planning a war that could come by 1957, and anticipated the use of atomic weapons.
+As a result, Washington began preemptively planning a war that could come by 1957, and anticipated the use of atomic weapons.

 Senate reserve

 Following the end of the blockade, the Western Allied Powers required the Senate of Berlin to stockpile six months worth of food and basic necessities as preparation against a potential second Berlin blockade.
 The reserves were liquidated following reunification.

 Berlin crises 1946–1962

 Millions of East Germans escaped to West Germany from East Germany, and Berlin became a major escape route.
 This led to major-power conflict over Berlin that stretched at least from 1946 to the construction of the Berlin Wall in 1961.
 Dwight D. Eisenhower became US president in 1953 and Nikita Khrushchev became Soviet leader in the same year.
 Khrushchev tried to push Eisenhower on Berlin in 1958–59.
 The Soviets backed down when Eisenhower's resolve seemed to match that of Truman.
 When Eisenhower was replaced by Kennedy in 1961, Khrushchev tried again, with essentially the same result.